UmamiAppearance/rollup-plugin-import-manager/README.md

 ### Creating an Import Statement

-TODO: add dynamic and cjs
+TODO: add dynamic and cjs and addCode

 ```js
 plugins: [